auth0/docs/articles/quickstart/backend/python/01-authorization.md

 ---
 title: Authorization
-description:  This tutorial demonstrates how to add authorization to your Python [Flask](http://flask.pocoo.org/) API.
+description:  This tutorial demonstrates how to add authorization to a Python API built with [Flask](http://flask.pocoo.org/).
 topics:
     - quickstart
     - backend